baboomerang/overclockSPD/README.md

 sudo modprobe i2c_i801
 sudo modprobe i2c_dev
 ```
-Usually i2c-i801 is loaded by default on Arch, but its included here incase it isn't for your distro.
+Usually `i2c_i801` is loaded by default on Arch.
+It is included here incase it isn't for your distro.

 ### Usage